Hyperstatistics: Mellin transform of the -exp: , recurrence relation, and convergence conditions

 Also, a well-defined property of the classical $\Gamma(n)$ function is the recurrence relation $\Gamma(n+1) = n\,\Gamma(n)$ \cite{ricieri}.
 For $\Gamma(n,q)$, it is straightforward to obtain:

 which is valid in the convergence domain $q \in (1, 1+1/n)$ with $n > 0$.
 It is evident that for $q \to 1$, the classical recurrence relation is nicely recovered.
-Also, it is noteworthy that $\lim_{q\to 1} \Gamma(n,q) = \Gamma(n)$.
-In its quintessence, $\Gamma(n, q)$ provides a smooth deformation of the classical $\Gamma(n)$ function controlled by $q$, cf.\,Fig.\,\ref{Fig-1}.
+Also, it is noteworthy that $\lim_{q\to 1} \Gamma(n,q) = \Gamma(n)$ analogously to the fact that the $q$-exp function reduces to the ordinary exponential function in the same limit.
+In its quintessence, $\Gamma(n, q)$ provides a smooth deformation of the classical $\Gamma(n)$ function controlled by $q$, cf.\,illustrated in Fig.\,\ref{Fig-1}.
 Thus, $\Gamma(n, q)$ can be seen as a practical analytical \textit{tool} for the normalization of $q$-exp-type distribution functions.
 In this context, we propose a $q$-$\gamma$ PDF, in terms of $\Gamma(n,q)$, cf.\,discussions in Sections \ref{proposal} and \ref{applications}, and Table\,\ref{Table-1}.
-Note that the emergence of $\Gamma(n, q)$ comes from the Mellin transform of the $q$-exp, cf.\,Eq.\ref{GammaMellin}.
+Note that the emergence of $\Gamma(n, q)$ comes from the Mellin transform of the $q$-exp, cf.\,Eq.\,\ref{GammaMellin}.
 Next, we introduce our proposal of hyperstatistics.